Shore & Stone

 If you have a special diet you're adhering to, here are some ways you can adjust this recipe.

 • Gluten free: This recipe is naturally gluten-free!
-Just avoid crackers or bread and make sure you get gluten-free chips or serve with veggies.
+Just avoid crackers or bread and make sure you get gluten-free chips or serve them with veggies.

 • Dairy free: Use dairy-free cheeses—I like the Kite Hill brand plant-based Greek yogurt and cream cheese, Daiya for shredded mozzarella, and Violife for Parmesan.